Concepts

 3. You can tile windows, switch layers, search via OCR, and use the agent API

-4. With tmux installed, lattices also creates persistent terminal sessions:
+4. With tmux installed, lattices start also creates persistent terminal sessions:

-• Each pane gets its command (claude, dev server, tests, etc.)
+• Each pane gets its command (shell, dev server, tests, etc.)

 • The session persists in the background until you kill it